adelowo/portfolio/_posts/2016-10-16-kiss-is-a-way-of-life.md

 ---

 layout : blog
-title : Note to self : KISS is a way of life
+title : Note to self, KISS is a way of life

 ---